mcfixstuff/Point-Of-Sale-Database/README.md

     Your Azure database is now connected to Workbench.

-To create an Azure Web App and deploy the project files to it, you can follow these steps:
+To create an Azure Web App and deploy the project files to it:

     Log in to the Azure portal (https://portal.azure.com/).
     Click on "Create a resource" button in the left menu, then select "Web App".